kindallsmithdata/kindallsmithdata/README.md

 - 👋 Hi, I’m @kindallsmithdata
 - 👀 I’m interested in ...
-Software Engineering, Web Development and Data Science
+Software Engineering, Data Analytics, Web Development and Data Science
 - 🌱 I’m currently learning ...
 Python, HTML, CSS, XML and JavaScript.
-- 💞️ I’m looking to collaborate on ... all things Software Engineering!
+- 💞️ I’m looking to collaborate on ... all things Software Engineering and Data Analytics!
 - 📫 How to reach me ... kindallsmith.data@gmail.com
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
 I have a Masters Degree in Saxophone Performance!